workos/authkit-nextjs/README.md

 }
 ```

-### Refreshing the session

-Use the `refreshSession` method in a server action or route handler to fetch the latest session details, including any changes to the user's roles or permissions.

-The `organizationId` parameter can be passed to `refreshSession` in order to switch the session to a different organization.
-If the current session is not authorized for the next organization, an appropriate [authentication error](https://workos.com/docs/reference/user-management/authentication-errors) will be returned.

 ### Sign up paths

 The `signUpPaths` option can be passed to `authkitMiddleware` to specify paths that should use the 'sign-up' screen hint when redirecting to AuthKit.
 This is useful for cases where you want a path that mandates authentication to be treated as a sign up page.